Tracking the impact of fossil-fuel subsidies

 The IEA has long advocated removing or at least reducing fossil fuel subsidies because they distort markets, send the wrong price signals to users, widen fiscal deficits in developing economies, and discourage the adoption of cleaner renewable energies.
 Their expansion is particularly worrying at a time when we should be redoubling efforts to cut wasteful consumption and accelerate clean energy transitions.
+Reforming prices is a political challenge, but it is also economically and environmentally vital.
+In 2021, Russia was the largest single provider of fossil fuel subsidy payments, followed by Iran and China.

 The IEA estimates subsidies to fossil fuels that are consumed directly by end-users or consumed as inputs to electricity generation (see explanation of the price-gap methodology).
 A time series of these estimates from 2010, by country and fuel, is available as a free download.
 This database also now separates out the country-by-country estimates for subsidies to the transport sector.